You’ll thank yourself next spring

 Mark your plantings:

 To make sure you don’t disturb bulbs by trying to plant something else in the same spot, mark where and what you have planted.
+Some people use golf tees to help them remember where they are planted.

 When your bulbs have finished flowering, let the foliage dieback naturally.
 Resist the temptation to cut it back while still green, but floppy.
 The bulb needs this time to photosynthesize and make food reserves to produce next year’s flowers.
 When dried and spent, cut stalks to ground level.
+Like I said above later blooming perennials help hide some of this ugly foliage or take attention away with their flowers.

 Watch for more blogs and resources on proper planting technique, water and fertilizing guidelines, pruning tips and so much more.
 Until then, you’ll find some great resources here.
 We live for this stuff!